wawszczakd/JNP1-tasks/README.md

 ## Overview

 JNP1 stands for "Języki i Narzędzia Programowania 1" in Polish, which translates to "Languages and Programming Tools 1".
-This repository includes solutions to the tasks from this course.
+The number "1" indicates that it is the first course in the series.
+There are also courses JNP2 and JNP3, but they are not directly connected to this one.
+This repository includes solutions to the tasks from JNP1.
 All the tasks are related to C++.
 Each task was completed by different teams, with up to three members per team.
 There are 7 tasks in total, but I only solved the first 6, which was enough to complete the course.

 ## Task Descriptions

-Here is a list of short
+Here is a list of short task descriptions:

 1. **Top 7**: Practice using the C++ standard library to create a program that manages a music chart, allowing voting on songs within a specified range and